GitLab CI/CD - Hands-On Lab: Rules and Merging Changes

 Task B. Merge Request Pipelines

-A merge request pipeline will run every time you make a change to a branch in a merge request.
-By controlling the flow for merge requests, we can prevent releases from running until they are fully merged.
+A Merge Request pipeline will run every time you make a change to a branch with an open Merge Request.
+By controlling the flow for Merge Requests, we can prevent releases from running until they are fully merged.

 -